-Directive cannot alter that conclusion, considering that the conditions set out therein have not been met.
+The fact that, in their replies to the Commission service's request for supplementary information, the Austrian authorities invoked the urgency procedure of Article 3(5) of the e-Commerce Directive cannot alter that conclusion, considering that the conditions set out therein have not been met.
 The Austrian authorities have not indicated sufficient reasons substantiating their position that there is urgency in adopting national measures in this field.
 The Commission is well aware of the specific examples invoked by the Austrian authorities and has reacted to the related concerns in the form of recent legislative and non-legislative initiatives.
-In the Commission's view, those concerns can only be effectively addressed with an EU harmonized framework, which is in fact envisaged in the upcoming weeksDigital Services Act.
+In the Commission's view, those concerns can only be effectively addressed with an EU harmonized framework, which is in fact envisaged in the upcoming Digital Services Act.

 In addition, the Austrian authorities have failed to inform the "home" Member State in the shortest possible time.
-Moreover, the Commission sees no objective reasons to consider the use of the urgency procedure justified in the case at hand; indeed, the fact that the draft measures have been notified under Directive (EU) 2015/1535 without invoking urgency seems to confirm that view.
+Moreover, the Commission sees no objective reasons to consider the use of the urgency procedure justified in the case at hand; while certain recent events make effective action necessary, urgency justifying ignoring the coordination provisions across the whole range of illegal content has not been established.
+The fact that the draft measures have been notified under Directive (EU) 2015/1535 without invoking urgency seems to confirm that view.
 Consequently, there seem no reasons to derogate from the conditions stipulated in Article 3(4)(b).

-From the information available to it, the Commission must therefore conclude that the Austrian authorities failed to meet the requirements set out in Article 3(4) of the eCommerce Directive which would justify a derogatation from Article 3(2).
+From the information available to it, the Commission must therefore conclude that the Austrian authorities failed to meet the requirements set out in Article 3(4) of the e-Commerce Directive which would justify a derogation from Article 3(2).

-Finally, in their replies to a question by the Commission, the Austrian authorities clarify that the notified draft would not be of application to the communication platforms constituting video-sharing platform providers under the AVMSD.
+Finally, in their reply to one of the questions of the Commission services, the Austrian authorities clarify that the notified draft would not be of application to the communication platforms constituting video-sharing platform providers under the AVMSD.
 According to the Austrian authorities, a separate national measure transposing the AVMSD would cover video-sharing platform providers established in the Austrian territory, while video-sharing platform providers established in another Member States would be under the jurisdiction of such Member State of establishment.
 The Commission would like to recall that the country of origin principle of the e-Commerce Directive, mirrored in Article 28a of the AVMSD, and its related derogations apply in a horizontal manner to all information society services established in a Member State and regardless of the level of harmonization achieved, as long as the measure at stake falls within the coordinated field and are not excluded pursuant to paragraph 3.